BioinformaticsLabAtMUN/BacTermFinder/README.md

 The sliding windows would be in the `out_sequence.fasta_sliding_windows.csv`

-## Cite it if you've used it!
+## Please cite it if you've used it!
-Thank you very much for using our software, you can cite is follow:
+Thank you very much for using our software, you can cite it as follows:

 BacTermFinder: A Comprehensive and General Bacterial Terminator Finder using a CNN Ensemble Seyed Mohammad Amin Taheri Ghahfarokhi, Lourdes Peña-Castillo. bioRxiv 2024.07.05.602086; doi: https://doi.org/10.1101/2024.07.05.602086